devanshsaini01/Data-AnalysisPR/README.md

 # Data-AnalysisPR
-This reposatory is all about Data Analysis Projects.
+This reposatory is all about Customer Churn Analysis.
 <br>
 Author - Devansh Saini